slowproj/slowdash/app/server/slowapi/docs/README.md

 ```bash
 curl http://api:slow@localhost:8000/hello
 ```
-You will get an expected result:
+You will get the expected result:
 ```text
 hello, how are you?
 ```